Super Bowl: Limo shortage could bring ‘black eye’ to Georgia

 “We are begging Gov. Kemp to step in and protect the people of Atlanta, the people of Georgia, the people coming in from out of town to allow us to safely handle their transportation,” said Jeff Greene, president of the Greater Atlanta Limousine Association.
 Greene calls the situation “extremely, extremely urgent.”

-Kemp said he’s leaving it up to his Department of Public Safety chief, Col. Mark McDonough, to handle, and the colonel says he won’t bend.
+Kemp said he’s leaving it up to Georgia’s Department of Public Safety commissioner, Col. Mark McDonough, and the colonel says he won’t bend.

 McDonough said the law is needed for public safety, noting that chauffeured vehicles have been involved in deadly accidents.